starovoitovs/river/docs/ABOUT.md

 The game matrix represents:
 - Y-axis: Hero's actions `(action1-action2)`
 - X-axis: Villain's actions `(action1-action2 if Hero checks first/action1-action2 if Hero bets first)`
-- Cell entries: payoff/log-payoff for Hero's perspective in the units of BB/log-BB
+- Cell entries: value (payoff/log-payoff) for Hero/Villan in the units of BB/log-BB
+- Color-coding: based on the value from Hero's perspective

 Each player aims to maximize their own value.
 The Nash Equilibrium (NE) represents a stable state where neither player can improve by unilaterally changing their strategy.
 The NE can be a pure strategy (if a saddlepoint exists) or a mixed strategy (otherwise).
 The bar plots visualize the (potentially mixed) equilibrium strategies.